 1.2 Nomination and Appointments

-In accordance with the Company's Articles of Association, all Directors appointed by the Board are subject to re-election by the shareholders at t he annual general meeting following their appointment.
-At least one third of the Directors are required to retire from office by rotation annually and shall be eligible for re-election at each annual general meeting.
+In accordance with the Company’s Constitution, all Directors appointed by the Board are subject to re-election by the shareholders at the annual general meeting following their appointment.
+At least one third (1/3) of the Directors, or if their number is not three or a multiple of three, then the number nearest to one-third (1/3) are required to retire from office by rotation annually and shall be eligible for re-election at each annual general meeting.

 The presence of Independent Non-Executive Directors ensures that views, consideration, judgment and discretion exercised by the Board in decision making remains objective and independent whilst assuring the interest of other parties such as minority shareholders are fully addressed and adequately protected as well as being accorded with due consideration.